 (Akomea-Frimpong et al., 2022) The study surveyed prior work on the subject of green finance as it pertained to the banking sector, with a focus on the factors and products that impact this phenomenon.
 Forty-six (46) relevant studies had been taken and critically analysed using the content analysis technique.
-Financial institutions' most popular environmentally friendly loan and investment options were green green investments, infrastructure bonds, insurance, and green loans, as detailed in the research.
-The research discovered that social inclusion justice, interest rates, risk, religion, environment, and banking laws are important factors affecting banks' green financing practices.
+Financial institutions' most popular environmentally friendly loan and investment options were green infrastructure bonds, green investments, green insurance, and green loans, as detailed in the research.
+The research discovered that social inclusion and justice, interest rates, risk, religion, the environment, and banking laws are important factors affecting banks' green financing practices.
 The work offered guidance for future research, theoretically.
 Banks will benefit from the study's findings about the important factors to take into account while implementing, creating, and approving green financing.